 Seven years back not many agreed on the importance of backing up your Salesforce data.
 We moved ahead and integrated backing up Salesforce along with other SaaS application data including Office 365 & Google Suite.

 For long, Enterprises thought these are not required features, these are only good to have features.
-This was because of very slow adoption of Cloud SaaS provider applications.
-It has taken a while for the enterprises to realize the benefits of using these SaaS applications.
+This was because of the very slow adoption of Cloud SaaS provider applications.
+It has taken a while for enterprises to realize the benefits of using these SaaS applications.
 On top of it, many believe that the data stored on the SaaS platform is always safe which is not true.

 There have been continuous debates on the possibility of data loss owing to the level of high availability provided by all the cloud service providers.
-You don’t want to imagine an equipment or a DC failure at that level.
+You don’t want to imagine equipment or a DC failure at that level.
 However, it is important to understand that accidental deletions due to user behavior cannot be ignored.

 Therefore it is very important to consider backing up this data.
-Your backup application must be ready for backing up cloud based applications like Google Apps, Office365 etc. The application should work within the respective service provider environment and send data to a different environment preferably a different provider to be additionally safe.
+Your backup application must be ready for backing up cloud-based applications like Google Apps, Office365, etc. The application should work within the respective service provider environment and send data to a different environment preferably a different provider to be additionally safe.

 Not all backup applications support backing up cloud applications.
 Some of them have limited support like backing up O365 mails but not SharePoint & One Drive.
 Be careful and prepared for this.
 With the ease of handling data offered by Cloud Service Providers, you would start using them soon so be ready.

-I have seen so many people struggling with creating audit reports and extracting data from there historical logs when the auditor comes in.
+I have seen so many people struggling with creating audit reports and extracting data from their historical logs when the auditor comes in.
 A lot of reporting is required to meet the standards and comply with them.
 GDPR is the latest of them.

 These may not be directly impacting us today as they may not be applicable today but we must keep ourselves prepared for it.
-One of our customers has a restriction that the data backups of a particular regional office needs to be managed by a citizen of the country to which the data belongs.
+One of our customers has a restriction that the data backups of a particular regional office need to be managed by a citizen of the country to which the data belongs.

 Like for so many other things, backups have not been kept away from meeting the compliance standards.
-Many a times we ignore the very basics of it.
+Many times we ignore the very basics of it.
 Many tape technologies still don’t support encryption.
-I know one of them where the encryption key is visible to any one who can log into the system & every time it is entered or modified, it is stored in a plain text notepad file.
+I know one of them where the encryption key is visible to anyone who can log into the system & every time it is entered or modified, it is stored in a plain text notepad file.

-You need to invest their money on backup solutions that follow the global compliance standards and their guidelines.
+You need to invest their money in backup solutions that follow the global compliance standards and their guidelines.
 Who should perform backups?
 What rights & permissions are required for him? etc and most importantly how is the reporting being done?
-Make sure that your backup application is compliant with global compliance standards and are reporting as per the guidelines so that you don’t have to manually pull out data to fulfill audit report requirements.
+Make sure that your backup application is compliant with global compliance standards and is reporting as per the guidelines so that you don’t have to manually pull out data to fulfill audit report requirements.